-FRIM is one of the top eco-tourism destinations in Malaysia, offering visitors various attractions and activities such as nature trails, waterfalls, nature education centre, camping and picnic sites, botanic gardens and arboreta.
-One of its main attractions is its Canopy Walkway, spanning 150m and suspended 30m above the ground.
+FRIM is also one of the top eco-tourism destinations in Malaysia, offering visitors various attractions and activities such as nature trails, waterfalls, nature education centre, camping and picnic sites, botanic gardens and arboreta.

 To be a leader in tropical forestry research, development, commercialisation and application by 2030.

 - To generate scientific knowledge for the understanding, management, conservation and use of forest resources